sodadata/docs/soda/quick-start-sip.md

 This tutorial also instructs you to connect to a Soda platform account using API keys that you create and add to the same `configuration.yml` file.
 Available for free as a 45-day trial, your Soda platform account gives you access to visualized scan results, tracks trends in data quality over time, lets you set alert notifications, and much more.

-1. Create a new file called `configuration.yml` in your `soda_sip` directory.
+1. In a code editor such as Sublime or Visual Studio Code, create a new file called `configuration.yml` and save it in your `soda_sip` directory.
-2. Open the `configuration.yml` file in a code editor, then copy and paste the following connection details into the file.
-These configuration details connect Soda to the example AdventureWorks data source you set up using Docker.
+2. Copy and paste the following connection details into the file.
+The `data_source` configuration details connect Soda to the example AdventureWorks data source you set up using Docker.
+The `soda_cloud` configuration connects Soda to your platform account; leave it blank for a moment.
     ```yaml
     data_source adventureworks:
       type: postgres